 In 1994, Andrew came across the film Rudy (Tri Star pictures) based on the life of Rudy Ruettiger - a man with a Language Learning Disability, who never gave up on his dream to play football (grid iron) for the University of Notre Dame.

-This gave Andrew the inspiration and the courage to establish the Andrew Dean Fildes Foundation in 1996 to provide services for people throughout Australia with LLDs as SHINE.
+This gave Andrew the inspiration and the courage to start to set up the foundation in 1994.
+Andrew did all the research involved, then in 1996 the Andrew Dean Fildes Foundation was officially established to provide services for people throughout Australia with LLDs as SHINE.
 Ruettiger became patron of the new foundation, together with actor Sean Astin who portrayed Rudy in the film.

 Andrew’s dream is ensure that every child in Australia, their families and teachers have the resources to overcome Language-Learning Disabilities.
 A regular speaker, his talks inform, promote, inspire and seek funding, which aim to build community awareness of LLDs, the Foundation, its goals and programs.
 More than 20,000 people have heard in speak at Lions Clubs, Rotary Clubs, university graduation ceremonies and international conferences throughout Victoria and Australia.